mooreniemi/p_ILR/README.md

 Does not know the internals of how the language was written.
 For higher level languages may not have much experience in how low level constructs of it are used, ie. garbage collection.
 Has not authored any critical or foundational libraries, ie. in Ruby was not a Rails contributor.

 > makes only quite rare and minute errors of pronunciation and grammar

+Solid and productive code reviewer.

 > can handle informal interpreting of the language.

-Solid and productive code reviewer.
-Probably works more comfortably in this language than psuedocode first.
-Can easily practice TDD in this language when appropriate.
+Able to explain the core concepts of a language (if applicable) or "metaphors" of the language (if applicable), ie. in TCL understands "everything is a command"/"everything is a string" and can explain how that influences or causes language constructs "this is why you can't have a comment at the end of an instruction".

 ## se_ILR Level 5
 Native or bilingual proficiency is rated 5 on the scale.
 A person at this level is described as follows:
 > has a speaking proficiency equivalent to that of an educated native speaker

-Has made some contributions to the core of the language or foundational libraries, ie. in Java contributed substantially to Spring.
+Needs to keep up with activity of latest news in the language development, via mailing list or other discussion tools.
+Has made: some contributions to the core of the language or foundational libraries, ie. in Java contributed substantially to Spring; written books; keeps a non-trivial blog, spoken at conferences.
+(Not an exhaustive list.)

 > has complete fluency in the language, such that speech on all levels is fully accepted by educated native speakers in all of its features, including breadth of vocabulary and idiom, colloquialisms, and pertinent cultural references.

 Is the primary author of the language, or maintainer of its spec/standard.
-Has written interpreters/compilers for the language.
+Has written interpreters/compilers for the language and can explain the relationship between the implementation of features and the constraints placed on those features by implementation.